 With all those cruise ships and cargo vessels passing through the port, the traffic and operations are bound to create some accidents.
 Injuries have befallen dock workers from failing ramp systems causing containers to fall, fires and illnesses can break out on cruise ships, and even the railroads leading to and from the port can cause any number of derailments or accidents.
 And while all the construction projects – such as the further dredging of the port to allow larger ships from the Panama Canal to dock in Miami – will do much to create jobs, the extra hazards created by the construction will pose a danger to any workers.

 Miami also has a reputation as the “Cruise Capital of the World”, and with good reason.
 Several major cruise companies have headquarters in Miami, such as Carnival, Royal Caribbean, and Disney Cruise Line.
 Cruise ships in the Port of Miami find themselves departing to and from points all over the world, and Miami is a popular stop on cruise tours.
 Even if you’re not looking to see the world, Miami offers plenty to boaters; rentable catamarans, excellent fresh and deepwater fishing, and tour boats all throughout the Bay of Biscayne.

 Accidents on the water can happen at any time, no matter if you’re at work or play.
-If you get injured on the water and you need an experienced longshore attorney, Jones Act lawyer, or maritime law specialist, then contact O’Bryan Law today.
+If you get injured working or playing on the waters in Miami and you need an experienced Jones Act lawyer or maritime law specialist, then contact O’Bryan Law today.